Fiction Factory Films

-Fiction Factory Films, also known as Fiction Factory, is a television production company based in Cardiff.
+Fiction Factory Films Ltd, also known as Fiction Factory, is a television production company based in Cardiff, Wales.

 Since 2005 it has produced over 140 hours of drama for BBC, ITV, Channel 5 and S4C, and has earned over 70 nominations and awards, from BAFTA and Celtic Film Festival to the Rose d’Or Prix Europa, with distribution to over 80 countries.

 The company achieved a notable success with "Hinterland/ Y Gwyll".
 Filmed in two language versions, Welsh and English, it was seen in 150 countries.
 On the showing of its first season it was reviewed favourably.